-Buffalo Niagara Waterkeeper strives to improve water quality in Western New York in many ways.
+Buffalo Niagara Waterkeeper works to identify water quality threats and improve water quality in Western New York.

 Our long-standing water quality monitoring program, Riverwatch, and other staff led water quality data collection efforts provides a regular stream of data and information allowing us to maintain a strong understanding of our local waterways conditions and threats.
 This data is used to educate volunteers, community members, and elected officials and advocate for water quality improvements.

 Niagara River Watershed Water Quality Data